Products

 Elimination Communication

-Elimination communication - EC for short - is a way of communicating with your baby about his or her elimination needs.
+Elimination Communication - EC for short - is a way of communicating with your baby about his or her elimination needs.
+It is also known as baby pottying, holding out, infant potty training, natural infant hygiene etc.

-You know how you tell when your baby is hungry or tired - they wriggle or cry or act in a certain way to alert you.
+You know how you tell when your baby is hungry or tired?
+The way that they wriggle or cry or act in a certain way to alert you?
 They also have ways of telling you that they need to do a wee or a poo since it is innate in babies to not want to soil their "nest".
 When my baby acted that way, I held her over the potty and made a sound that she soon associated with going.

 Our experiences with EC